 Once the company you invested in disburses funds from the escrow account, your investment becomes official.
 At this point, you are no longer able to receive a refund and you will receive a countersigned version of the subscription agreement via email.

-You may cancel your investment at any time up until 48 hours prior to the Issuer disbursing funds by emailing email@example.com.
+You may cancel your investment at any time up until 48 hours prior to the Issuer disbursing funds by emailing email@example.com or within your investor profile.

 You are able to view all the companies you invested in on your portfolio on your profile.
 Simply select investor account through the top navigation menu, then select the portfolio tab within your profile to view all your investments.
 Please remember that investments are shown in your portfolio once your payment method is received.
 An investment in your portfolio does not necessarily mean that an investment is complete.